-Time Tracking for Creative Teams: Four Ways to Do it Successfully
+Time Tracking for Creative Teams: 4 Tips for Success

 The first thing that usually comes to mind when we think about time tracking (besides, "Please no!") is that it's for interns, part-time employees, and freelancers.
 But looking at the bigger picture, it's not hard to realize that time tracking isn't just some lowly practice for those that aren't on salary, it's actually the lifeblood of most client-based businesses, whether it's a consulting firm, an accounting office, an ad agency, or even a corporate creative services team—especially if they're organized as an in-house agency.

 Time tracking on a creative team might seem out of place, since the employees are most likely on salary, and, to them, the work they do means more than the time it takes to do it.
 However, according to a 2014 report on in-house creative teams, nearly half of in-house creative services teams have begun tracking time worked on projects.
 This post will explore the basics of time tracking, how not to track time, how to track time, and the benefits of time tracking for creative services teams.